dirtyredbeard/IST643/Review/review.md

 7. How do you use the help commands in the Linux and Windows consoles?
 8. What command do you use to display the location you are running your commands from?
 9. How do you display the first 10 lines of a file in the shell?
-10. Define what a service is.
+10. What is a NAT?